Home Office & Ergonomics

 How to Sit Correctly at a Small Desk (2026 Guide)

 How to sit correctly at a desk comes down to four angles, and in a small home office you usually only have real control over two of them — the other two get quietly sacrificed to whatever chair and desk you already own.
 That’s the actual problem worth solving, not “sit up straighter,” which is advice with no mechanism behind it.
+Think of this as an ergonomic desk setup checklist in the order that actually works: each fix below assumes the one before it is already correct, so working top to bottom saves you from redoing an earlier step later.

 The four angles, in order of how often they’re wrong